MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/view-portal-error-log.md

 ## Display Dynamics 365 plugin error

-Another scenario that often occurs while developing a portal is an error generated by custom plug-ins and business logic written in your Dynamics 365 organization.
+Another scenario that often occurs while developing a portal is an error generated by custom plug-ins and business logic written in your [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization.
 These errors can generally be accessed by [disabling custom errors](#disable-custom-error) or [enabling diagnostic logging](#enable-diagnostic-logging).
 However, in some cases, it is faster to display these errors directly on the portal to diagnose the issue faster.
-To do this, you can configure your portal to display custom plugin errors from Dynamics 365 on your portal screen.
+To do this, you can configure your portal to display custom plugin errors from [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] on your portal screen.

 To display custom plugin errors, create the site setting `Site/EnableCustomPluginError` and set its value to True.
 The custom plugin errors will be displayed on the screen instead of a generic error.
 The error will display only the message part of the plugin error and not the complete stack trace.